infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

 ## How Terragrunt worked for me

-1. Centralized Modules: I now have a shared repository of modules that are environment-agnostic.
+1. **Centralized Modules**: I now have a shared repository of modules that are environment-agnostic.
 The modules are reusable and cover things like VPCs, ECS clusters, RDS instances, and IAM roles.
 I no longer need to maintain three different sets of Terraform code.

-2. Per-Environment Configurations: For each environment, I have a terragrunt.hcl file that passes environment-specific configurations like the number of instances or database types.
+2. **Per-Environment Configurations**: For each environment, I have a terragrunt.hcl file that passes environment-specific configurations like the number of instances or database types.
 These configurations override default values in the shared modules, ensuring that each environment gets what it needs without redundant code.

-3. Automated Initialization: Running Terraform in multiple environments is now a breeze.
+3. **Automated Initialization**: Running Terraform in multiple environments is now a breeze.
 Terragrunt automatically handles running terraform init, terraform plan, and terraform apply for each environment.
 No more manually navigating into each folder and executing commands multiple times.
 Terragrunt takes care of initializing each environment’s backend configuration (e.g., for state storage in S3 and locking with DynamoDB).

-4. Dependency Management: Another Terragrunt superpower is managing dependencies between infrastructure components.
+4. **Dependency Management**: Another Terragrunt superpower is managing dependencies between infrastructure components.
 For example, my ECS service depends on the VPC and subnets being provisioned first.
 Terragrunt’s dependencies block ensures that I deploy resources in the correct order, so my ECS service doesn’t attempt to launch before the network is ready.

 ## Obvious Question: Why to use terragrunt instead of directly using terraform modules or terraform workspaces?

-While terraform workspaces can be using for multiple environments , [hashicorp does not recommend it](https://developer.hashicorp.com/terraform/cli/workspaces)
+While terraform workspaces can be used for multiple environments , [hashicorp does not recommend it](https://developer.hashicorp.com/terraform/cli/workspaces)

 > CLI workspaces within a working directory use the same backend, so they are not a suitable isolation mechanism for this scenario.